kaakaa/dio-exporter/README.md

 # dio-exporter

-`dio-exporter` is CLI tools for exporting .drawio or .dio file as image file.
+`dio-exporter` is a CLI tool for exporting .drawio or .dio file as image file.

 ## Usage